 > Verbal Behavior, as a conceptual system, is an attempt to account for the behavior of the speaker in terms of operant /controlling relations (Skinner, 1957, p.2).
 This system is rooted in a deterministic philosophical framework- Behaviorism.

 > It must be pointed out that the use of behavioral tools, procedures, strategies etc. need to be used for effective autism intervention.
 But, using these tools does not compel, nor should it require that practitioners subscribe to an AVB intervention approach or to behavioral philosophy (to which AVB adheres).

 > The implications of adherence to AVB are far reaching.
 Since verbal behavior is not about language, subscribing to a VB intervention paradigm denies children the benefits of language; being able to opine, reflect, ruminate, to think about the past or future, to perform logical operations that are linguistically mediated, to give reasons etc. "Verbal behavior" does not prepare children to participate in language practices, to learn the varied practice forms in language, the language games played and the kinds of moves participants might make in those games.
-As a conceptual system, these are not intended outcomes of AVB, nor are they hoped for outcomes...amassing verbal operants is.
+As a conceptual system, these are not the intended outcomes of AVB, nor are they hoped for outcomes...amassing verbal operants is.

-> In order to ensure that language is addressed within an early intensive behavioral intervention framework, it's necessary to employ an ordinary language framework... such as demonstrated in the groundbreaking work of Dr. Lovaas and his colleagues and others who did not subscribe to an AVB framework.
-An ordinary language approach sets as its goals the things we do in language...anything else including manding, tacting or intraverbaling is superfluous and adds nothing but confusion and an arcane, impenetrable taxonomy.
+> In order to ensure that language is addressed within an early intensive behavioral intervention framework, it's necessary to employ an ordinary language framework... the benefits are demonstrated in the groundbreaking work of Dr. Lovaas and his colleagues and others who did not subscribe to an AVB framework.
+An ordinary language approach sets as its goals the things we do in language...anything else including manding, tacting or intraverbaling is superfluous and adds nothing but arcane, incoherent explanatory efforts and jargon.